ToxicFrog/vstruct/README.md

 ### 5.5 Splices ###

 Splices let you concisely refer to other format strings, provided that those others have been registered ahead of time using `vstruct.register`.
-A splice `&foo` is equivalent to including the contents of the format string registered as `foo` at the point where the splice appears; thus, the following two unpack calls are equivalent:
+A splice `&foo` is equivalent to including the contents of the format string registered as `foo` at the point where the splice appears; thus, the following two calls are equivalent:

     vstruct.register("coord", "x:u4 y:u4 z:u4")
-    vstruct.unpack("name:z128 position:{ x:u4 y:u4 z:u4 }")
+    vstruct.read("name:z128 position:{ x:u4 y:u4 z:u4 }")
-    vstruct.unpack("name:z128 position:{ &coord }")
+    vstruct.read("name:z128 position:{ &coord }")

 ## 6. Data Items ##